Freshwater, no sharks!

 …you know what I’m thinking!

 (1)Bay Archery (BayArchery.com) displays and sells all their scent elimination clothing in large, plastic sealed bags.
 Thus, not just hanging on the rack absorbing all the odors while on display.
-ELO believes it makes all the difference.
+WGD believes it makes all the difference.

 Wild Game Dynasty